 - artifical-free food dye

-- Preheat the oven to 350°.
-Line a baking sheet with parchment paper or a silicon mat.
+- Prep: Preheat the oven to 350°.
+Line a baking sheet with parchment paper or a silicone mat.

-- In a small bowl, whisk together the flour, baking soda and salt; set aside.
+- Whisk: In a small bowl, whisk together the flour, baking soda and salt; set aside.

-- In a large mixing bowl either with a stand mixer or a hand mixer, beat together the butter and sugar on medium-speed for 2 minutes or until light and fluffy.
-Add in the vanilla and beat for another 30 seconds, scrapping down sides if needed.
+- Beat: In a large mixing bowl either with a stand mixer or a hand mixer, beat together the butter and sugar on medium speed for 2 minutes or until light and fluffy.
+Add in the vanilla and beat for another 30 seconds, scraping down sides if needed.

-- Seperate the icing into different bowls for however many colors of icing you want.
+- Add Color: Separate the icing into different bowls for however many colors of icing you want.
 I did 4 different colors.
 Add in a couple of drops of artificial-free food dye and mix until incorporated, adding more drops if needed.

-- I placed the icing into a zip-lock baggie to decorate the cookies, but you can also spread it on with a knife or paint it on with a paint brush.
+- Decorate: I placed the icing into a zip-lock baggie to decorate the cookies, but you can also spread it on with a knife or paint it on with a paintbrush.
 Add some sprinkles and then let the icing on the cookies harden on cooling rack.